 Lack of gratitude is dangerous

-Saying thank you to God is not a matter of protocol or politeness.
+Thanking God is not a matter of protocol or politeness.
 It goes to the very heart of what we really think about God.
-Through thanksgiving, we give credit to God as our Creator and keep Him at the center of our lives.
+Through thanksgiving, we give credit to God as our Creator and keep him at the center of our lives.

 Thanksgiving Empowers us to Remember